KarlMeierMattern/Full-Stack/JS-notes.md

 		  console.log(element);
 		}
 - `for` - loops through a block of code a number of times.
-- `for/of` - loops through the values of an iterable object.
 - In JS values can either be truthy or falsy.
 A value is truthy if it evaluates to true when converted to a Boolean.
 A value is falsy if it evaluates to false when converted to a Boolean. null is an example of a falsy value.
 You can do this by passing the variable directly to your if condition (without a comparison operator).
 Here's an example of checking the truthiness of helloWorld.

 		if (helloWorld) {